Law School Notes

 When taking law school notes, you need to keep the end in mind.
-So ask yourself, “During a classroom discussion, what do I need to help me in the final exam?”
+So ask yourself during a classroom discussion, “what do I need to help me in the final exam?”
 The vast majority of law professors test you on your ability to apply laws to a set of facts, NOT facts from cases read and discussed throughout the course.
-(Just as an aside, check out this article on how Supreme Court justices write their opinions.
-So step number one in the classroom is to figure out the rule that your professor will test you on.
+(Just as an aside, check out this article on how Supreme Court justices write their opinions).
+So step number one during class is to figure out the rule that your professor will test you on.
 Over a typical one and a half hour classroom session, you might have, at most, half a page of notes dedicated to the rules needed for exam purposes.
-Keep in mind that each case usually represents one rule and then only one or two sentences per rule.
+Keep in mind that each case usually represents one rule and you only need a sentence or two for each rule.

-Second, a few professors might also want to provide students with policy rationales.
-If your professor is going to test you on policy rationales, then yes, capture these rationales when they come up in class.
-If your professor makes past exams available, the best way to find out if he or she tests on policy rationale is by getting an exam from a previous semester along with the best student answer.
-Just remember, few professors actually want this information on an exam.
-And even the few that do will not usually assign too many points to policy rationale.
+Second, a few professors might want you to provide them with policy rationales on an exam.
+If your professor is going to test you on policy rationales, then yes, capture the policy rationales when they come up in class.
+If your professor makes past exams available, the best way to find out if he or she tests on policy rationale is by getting an exam from a previous semester, along with the best student answer.
+Remember, few professors actually want this information on an exam.
+And even the few that do will not usually assign too many points to policy rationales.
 So don’t lose too much sleep over policy!
 In most cases, you can create your own policy rationale, rather than providing the exact policies that were covered in class.

-Fourth, listen for recurring words and themes the professor keeps repeating.
-Those may be important in helping you determine what he or she might place on the test.
+Fourth, listen for recurring words and themes the professor keeps coming back to.
+These may be important in helping you determine what he or she might place on the test.
 Also, if your professor is an expert in an area that they teach, prepare for some of that to appear on your exam.

 Now let’s discuss what NOT to write down.
-Not everything your professor says or asks needs to go in your notes.
-In fact, most of a classroom discussion is directed at getting you to understand the facts and law from a particular case.
-Do not write down facts from a case to help you understand it better.
+Not everything your professor says or asks needs to go into your notes.
+Most of a classroom discussion is directed at getting you to understand the facts and law from a particular case.
+Do not write down facts from a case to help you understand the case better.
 Unless this is a constitutional law class, you will never need to know the facts from that case again.
 For example, if you read Pennoyer v.
 Neff in your Civil Procedure class, you might be tempted to write down some additional facts that the professor provides to help you understand the case.
 Don’t write those facts down as they are completely useless for exam purposes.

-Taking notes is important, so make sure to primarily rely on what your law school notes, and not on what you find in study aids.
+Taking notes is important, so make sure to primarily rely on YOUR law school notes, and not on what you find in study aids.
 As I explain in more detail in this video on study aids, there is a right way and a wrong way to use them.